paulfiliora/Storey/README.md

 ## CodeSnip

-A website for storing and sharing working code snippets.

-#### Description: Combining functionality of CodePen & GistBox with a focus on educational usage.
+A website for storing and sharing javascript problem sets.
+Instructors can simply import a github repo, and the webapp will set up psets.
+Students can then get right to them, or with an account engage in communal problem solving and comment out their solutions and questions.

-#### *Questions:*
+#### Details

- Database Choice.
-Storing snips, browsing forum style, account based organizing & saving.

- Code IDE.
-For v1, what service can I use to demo code?

- Animated Thumbnail Preview like CodePen

- Github Gist?
+Github API
+Firebase Storage

-#### Educational Features for future:
+#### Educational Features:
+  Ø Code Editing
-  Ø Forking
+  Ø Gamification Rewards
-  Ø Push snip, collection, or tag group to a list of emails/users.
+  Ø Push to a list of emails/users.
-  Ø Slack Integration for animated preview thumbnail
+  Ø Slack Integration, Categorizing PSet types or class.